fermads/intestify/readme.md

 ﻿# intestify

-Client side framework for unit tests and code coverage with fixtures, ajax mock, ESNext, Gulp and Grunt support combining Babel, Jasmine, Istanbul and Phantom in one module
+Framework for client side unit tests and code coverage combining Babel, Jasmine, Istanbul and Phantom with support for fixtures, ajax mock, ES6, Gulp and Grunt

 - Jasmine v2.3.4 for unit tests and Istanbul for code coverage
 - Tests run on Phantom 1.9.8 (included) or 2.0.0 (tested)
-- Babel (ESNext) support for source and spec files
+- Babel (ES6) support for source and spec files
 - Easy Gulp integration.
 Also works as a Grunt plugin
 - Includes Jasmine ajax mock and fixtures auto load
 - Istanbul outputs summary to console and full reports to file